$0 US H-4 EAD (Dependent Work Authorization) Guide — Quick-Start Checklist

 • Copy of your H-1B spouse's I-140 approval notice (I-797), OR

-• Evidence of AC21 extension eligibility (PERM filing receipts, I-140 pending receipt)
+• Evidence of AC21 extension eligibility (PERM or I-140 filing receipts showing the qualifying matter has been pending at least 365 days)

 • Copy of your spouse's current H-1B I-797 approval notice